Salt of the Earth: 2018 World Salt Symposium

 The summertime weather in Park City is excellent but there are a few important things to keep in mind.
 The altitude is over 8,000 feet (2,400 meters) and it may take a day to get acclimated.
 The air is very dry so be sure to stay hydrated and bring lip balm.
 Average temperatures in June range from the mid 70s Fahrenheit (24 C) to down to the mid 40s (7 C) in the evening so please pack accordingly.
 This article may help, “How to Adjust to Higher Altitudes.”
 The dress code for the symposium itself is business casual.

 Salt Lake City International Airport, a short 45 minute ride from Park City, is a bustling facility with over 300 flights daily on nine different airlines.
 Travel between Park City and Salt Lake City is easy.
 If you plan on doing non-symposium activities, car rentals are available from the airport.
 Taxi cabs are also available but fares to Park City are high.
-The most convenient and cheapest options may be the shuttle or driver options available at All Resort Express, but you will need to make an advance reservation.
+The most convenient and cheapest options may be the shuttle or driver options, but you will need to make an advance reservation.
 Once you arrive in Park City at one of our host hotels rest assured it will be easy to get wherever you want to go.
-The Stein Eriksen Lodge, The Chateaux, and The Goldener Hirsch Inn are all within sight and an easy walk from one another.
+The Stein Eriksen Lodge and The Chateaux are across the street and an easy walk from one another.
 The Montage is just up the mountain and we offer free shuttle service back and forth.

 Our beautiful and unique host hotels have offered greatly discounted room block rates for World Salt Symposium attendees.
 Below we list the host hotels with their website links and phone numbers.
 The special room rates for our symposium range from $179 to $449 per day with most of them priced under $220.
 If you call to make your reservation, please ask for the World Salt Symposium room block.